Xero Shoes Prio - Women's Review

 The 5.5mm sole is thin enough to allow you to feel the ground without wincing at every bump, stick, pine needle, or darn little sharp rock.
 The shoes feature a "zero drop," which means the heel is not elevated.
 Xero claims this "allows for proper posture, balance, and agility."
 The wide toe box allows toes to splay naturally, and the soft uppers let them rise and fall naturally with your stride.

 These shoes can be worn without socks, but we prefer to wear them with socks as the fit is looser and more spacious.
 We like them with thin toe socks.
 With this combination, these shoes feel a little warmer, making them a great option for cooler weather runs in dry environments — though the bumper and toe rand will help keep some splashes of water out.

 If you like the feeling of gripping the ground when you run or walk, these shoes will allow your feet to move and flex appropriately, but the shoe itself won't move with your foot.

+The Prio are not waterproof and not meant for wet weather.
+They are relatively breathable with vented upper fabrics, but the padding and thicker materials overall make them feel warmer than other models in this review.
 The toe rand and circumferential bumper on the shoe help keep dust and some splashes of water out, much like a tiny bathtub around your foot.
 But once water gets over the top of that bumper, it's liable to end up on your foot.

-At just under $90, these shoes are an excellent value.
+The Prio is a great value.
 They are well made and will stand up to many miles.
 They are a straightforward design that stays out of the way your foot wants to move, and are versatile enough for most daily tasks.
 This is a shoe you can wear as a running or workout shoe and roll into town for coffee or errands without making too loud of a statement that you're into wearing minimalist footwear.